ralsina/nicolino/content/shortcodes.md

 Positional arguments (without names) are passed as `args.0`, `args.1`, etc.

+## Paired Shortcodes

-Also, you can have "paired" shortcodes, which have content between opening and closing tags.
+Ppaired shortcodes have content between opening and closing tags.
 For example, there is `raw` which just passes whatever is inside as-is: